AlinaKhairullina/Calculator/README.md

   To run main1.c you need the file using Makefile from catalog "src".

 * Calculator, which calculates the value of an expression using postfix notation.
-   File main2.c calculates the value.
+   File "main2.c" calculates the value.
+---
+* In "lib" you can see the file "translator.h" with names of functions used in main1.c.**
+* In "src" you can see the file "trans.c" with functions used in main1.c.**